arevindh/Shopify_Stock_Checker/docs/discord_webhook_script_docker.md

     `{Link}` sends a link to the item's store page.

-4. Optionally, edit the delays in `./discord_webhook_script_docker/Dockerfile` to change the delay in seconds between checking stock, looping batch, and request fail.
+5. Optionally, edit the delays to change the delay in seconds between checking stock, looping batch, and request fail.

     `STOCK_DELAY` adds a delay after sending the stock check request.